juancarloscastillo/jc-castillo/documents/talleres-cursos/markdown-mexico/prueba-markdown.md

 geometry: margin=0.8in
 linestretch: '1.5'
 link-citations: yes
-export-format: 'html'
+export-format: 'pdf'
 export-options: '--citeproc'
 ---

 # 1. Probando markdown

-I think most people start using R with scripts initially.
-Scripts are great for modular computational tasks, but for generating informative reports, Rmarkdown is a must.
-Rmd makes it possible to use a YAML header to specify certain parameters right at the beginning of the document.
-Built-in YAML parameters make it easier to create more organized and informative reports.
-In this post, I will share with you few of the YAML options I commonly use for generating HTML outputs in my data analysis projects.
+I {++think most++} people start using R with scripts initially.
+Scripts are great for modular computational tasks, but for generating informative reports, Rmarkdown is a must.{~~ Rmd makes ~>~~}it possible to use a YAML header to specify certain parameters right at the beginning of the document.
+Built-in YAML parameters make it easier to create more organized and informative repo{--rts.
+In this post, I will share with you few of the YAML options I commonly use for gener--} ating HTML outputs in my data analysis projects.
 You can check out the following resources for details about tons of other options:

 ## Segundo encabezado